Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Abstract

 \section{Abstract}

 Infinite-layer nickelates are among the most promising cuprate-akin superconductors, although relevant differences from copper oxides have been reported.
-Here, we present momentum- and polarization-resolved RIXS measurements on chemically undoped, superconducting PrNiO$_2$, and compare its magnetic and orbital excitations with those of the reference infinite layer cuprate CaCuO$_2$.
+Here, we present momentum- and polarization-resolved RIXS measurements on nominally undoped, superconducting PrNiO$_2$, and compare its magnetic and orbital excitations with those of the reference infinite layer cuprate CaCuO$_2$.
 In PrNiO$_2$, the in-plane magnetic exchange integrals are smaller than in CaCuO$_2$, whereas the out-of-plane values are similar, indicating that both materials support a three-dimensional antiferromagnetic order.
-Orbital excitations, associated to the transitions within $3d$ states of the metal, are well reproduced within a single-ion model and display similar characteristics, except for the Ni-$d_{xy}$ peak which, besides lying at significantly lower energy, shows an opposite dispersion to that of Cu-$d_{xy}$.
-This is interpreted as a consequence of orbital superexchange coupling between nearest neighbor sites, which drives the orbiton propagation.
-Our observations demonstrate that infinite-layer cuprates and nickelates share most of the spin and orbital properties, despite their markedly different charge-transfer energy $\Delta$.
+Orbital excitations, associated to the transitions within $3d$ states of the metal, are well reproduced within a single-ion model and display similar characteristics, except the Ni-$d_{xy}$ peak that, besides lying at significantly lower energy, shows an opposite dispersion to that of Cu-$d_{xy}$.
+This difference can be attributed to the values of the orbital superexchange coupling between nearest neighbor sites.
+Our observations demonstrate that infinite-layer cuprates and nickelates share most of the spin and orbital properties, but in nickelates the larger charge-transfer energy $\Delta$ and smaller hopping integrals imply smaller spin-fluctuation energy and stronger localization of the doping charge on the metal site.

 \begin{description} \item[DOI] 10.15151/ESRF-ES-1430231833 \end{description}